sharonpamela/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

   Estimated time to complete: 10-20 MINUTES

-In this exercise you will enable Nutanix Flow and create the VMs to be used throughout the remaining Flow exercises with Calm, **if you have not created the VMs already as part of the Lab - Calm Blueprint (3TWA) exercise**.
+In this exercise you will enable Nutanix Flow and edit a blueprint within Calm that will be used to create an application that we will protect in the subsequent exercises.

 Enabling Flow
 ++++++++++++++++++++++++++